Benunc/scripturememory/README.md

 # Scripture Memory

 A web application for memorizing Bible verses, built with React, TypeScript, and Vite.
-The app is deployed on GitHub Pages at [word.benandjacq.com](https://word.benandjacq.com).
+The app is deployed on Cloudflare Pages and Workers.

 ## Architecture